benny2744/Classroom_Participation_Tracker_V2/README.md

 #### 1. Creating a Room
 - Navigate to `/teacher`
 - Click "Create New Room"
-- Enter room name and select class roster
+- Enter room name and upload one-column CSV file with student names
 - Share the generated 6-character room code with students

 #### 2. Managing Sessions